 So long as we have focussed on read access the Chinese Wall policy has been easy to state and understand.
 When we turn to write access the situation becomes more complicated and subtle.
 This is the usual case with confidentiality policies.
-For example, the simple-security rule of the wellknown Bell-LaPadula model [1] is similarly intuitive and straightforward whereas the -property (which prohibits write down) is more subtle.
+For example, the simple-security property of the well-known Bell-LaPadula model [1] is similarly intuitive and straightforward whereas the -property is more subtle.
+(A statement of these properties is given at the end of section 5.)

 In computer security it is easy to confuse the threat from malicious users with the threat from malicious subjects.
 In the Bell-LaPadula model, mandatory controls on write access are imposed to prevent Trojan Horse infected subjects from leaking information contrary to the system policy.
 These controls do not address the threat of malicious human users.
 It should always be kept in mind that a malicious user can compromise information confidentiality by employing communication means outside of the computer system.
 Thus John as a human being cleared to top-secret is nevertheless able to write and publish unclassified documents.
 This is because John is trusted not to leak top-secret information in his unclassified writings.
-On the other hand malicious subjects executing with John's top-secret privileges can leak top-secret information if not constrained by the \star -property.
+On the other hand malicious subjects executing with John's top-secret privileges can leak top-secret information if not constrained by the -property.